sushanthakumar/iudx-developer-docs/docs/Consumer/consumer_data_access_subscription.md

 ### Deleting a subscription
 A `consumer` can use the [Delete Subscription API](https://rs-test.iudx.io/apis#operation/deleteasubscription) to delete a subscription.
 This will delete the subscription queue and all existing resources streamed through the queue will be inaccessible.

+### Reset Streaming User Password
+A `consumer` can reset the password given to them by the `streaming server` using the [Reset Streaming Password API](https://rs-test.iudx.io/apis#operation/resetPassword).
+This change will reset all active connections and a `consumer` should restart their `client applications` accordingly.